 - Neck injuries – Whiplash is one of the most common injuries sustained from a result of a car crash.
 We handle many whiplash claims on a regular basis.
 However, it is not the only neck injury that car crash victims encounter.
 Disc injury and cervical dislocation can also occur.

 Please note that you can claim irrespective of the type of accident you have sustained.
-To claim you simply need the following to be true:
+To establish grounds to claim, you simply need the following to be true:

 - Car accident claim not my fault for the accident – someone else must be to blame